department-of-veterans-affairs/health-apis-conformance-unifier/amazon-s3-interface-mock/README.md

 ### Amazon S3 Client Mock Usage

-The Mock Amazon S3 Client implementation can be unsed in a unit test that uses an S3MockRule to obtain an AmazonS3 instance.
+The Mock Amazon S3 Client implementation can be used in a unit test that uses an S3MockRule to obtain an AmazonS3 instance.

 For example, in a unit test declare as follows: